hyperledger/indy-node/docs/setup-dev.md

 1. Run `init-dev-project.sh <github-name> <new-virtualenv-name>` to clone indy-plenum and indy-node projects and create a virtualenv to work in.
 1. Activate new virtualenv `workon <new-virtualenv-name>`
-1. Now you can run tests by `python setup.py pytest`
 1. [Optionally] Install Pycharm
 1. [Optionally] Open and configure projects in Pycharm:
     - Open both indy-plenum and indy-node in one window